 *Note: viral testing is not recommended for asymptomatic persons who have recently recovered (within past 90 days) from laboratory confirmed COVID-19, including close contacts.
 See Patients with a History of Recent Recovery from COVID-19 for more information.

-Exception: For critical staffing shortages, asymptomatic healthcare workers, first responders, and social service workers (who work face to face with clients in the child welfare system or in assisted living facilities) are permitted to return to work after Day 7 with a negative PCR test from a specimen collected after Day 5.
+Testing exceptions for essential workers: For critical staffing shortages, unvaccinated/partially vaccinated asymptomatic healthcare workers, first responders, and social service workers (who work face to face with clients in the child welfare system or in assisted living facilities) are permitted to return to work after Day 7 with a negative PCR test from a specimen collected after Day 5.
 When they are not doing their essential work, they must continue to follow quarantine orders and instructions.

 When ordering diagnostic viral tests please make sure to confirm the patient’s current phone number(s) and address and include it in the laboratory requisition to facilitate prompt contact tracing if the result is positive.Provider actions based on results: